Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Methods

 \subsubsection{Quantum chemistry methods and workflow}

 From the 2.4 million fragments, we created two QM datasets, namely the \textit{optimization dataset} and the \textit{torsion dataset}, at the B3LYP-D3(BJ)/DZVP level of theory.
-The same QM method is also used by OpenFF to generate their training data. \cite{qiuDevelopmentBenchmarkingOpen2021,boothroydDevelopmentBenchmarkingOpen2023} This method achieves a good balance between accuracy (relative to CCSD(T)/CBS) and computational cost in recent benchmarks. \cite{Kesharwani2015,Behara2024} For molecular conformational PES, more advanced methods like $\omega$B97M-v are significantly more expensive but only marginally more accurate.
+The same QM method is also used by OpenFF to generate their training data. \cite{qiuDevelopmentBenchmarkingOpen2021,boothroydDevelopmentBenchmarkingOpen2023} This method achieves a good balance between accuracy (relative to CCSD(T)/CBS) and computational cost in recent benchmarks. \cite{Kesharwani2015,Behara2024} For molecular conformational PES, more advanced methods such as $\omega$B97M-V are significantly more expensive but only marginally more accurate.

 The \textit{optimization dataset} was generated from the entire 2.4 million fragments.
 The 3D conformations of each fragment was initially generated by RDKit from its SMILES string, and then optimized using the geomeTRIC \cite{Wang2016} optimizer at the chosen QM level.
 The relaxed structure is verified where no accidental bond breaking or formation happened during the structural relaxation.
-Finally, the Hessian matrix is calculated for each fragment using Q-Chem 6\cite{Epifanovsky2021}.
-The hessian matrix is further verified by checking the six smallest eigenvalues to ensure that a true local minimum is captured.
+Finally, the Hessian matrix is calculated for each fragment using Q-Chem 6.1\cite{Epifanovsky2021}.
+The hessian matrix is further verified by checking all the eigenvalues (except for six near-zero values corresponding to translational and rotational modes) to ensure that a true local minimum is captured.
 More details about the workflow and the filtering criteria are provided in the supporting information.